phpcr/phpcr-docs/phpcr-shell/configuration.rst

 Aliases are stored in the file ``$HOME/.phpcrsh/aliases.yml``, which is created automatically when launching the PHPCR Shell.

-You can list the current aliases with the :ref:`phpcr_shell_command_shellaliaslist` command.
+You can list the current aliases with the ``shell:alias:list`` command.

 For example: